daniel-le97/next-pocket/README.md

 ```
 now you'll need to go to your pocketbase client and navigate to settings => import collections and paste the pb_schema.json there

-### Getting your pocketbase js client typed
+### Getting your pocketbase types updated
 this project uses npx pocketbase-typegen from (https://github.com/patmood/pocketbase-typegen)
-i use the --json flag alternatively you could use the --url flag but it was a bit more finnicky to get working
-this step is just navigating to settings => export collections and then adding that file to your pocketbase server
 ```
-cd ..
-cd client
+// before running this please make sure the envs defined in preview.js are set

-npm run type
+npm run gen
-youll now see updated types in /PocketBaseTypes/pocktbase-types.ts

 ```
 ## Deployment